-Conversely, $U^{K'}{37}$ reconstructed SSTs are 16 °C on average, and thus 2-4 °C higher than the temperature estimates based on ostracod, mollusc, and foraminiferal assemblages (Wood et al., 1993; Kuhlmann et al., 2006; Johnson et al., 2009; Williams et al., 2009) and ca. 6 °C higher than modern annual mean SST.
-These higher-than-expected $U^{K'}{37}$ SSTs could in part be caused by a species effect as a result of a contribution from alkenones produced by freshwater haptophyte algae that have little to no correlation of $U^{K\prime}{37}$ with temperature (Theroux et al., 2010; Toney et al., 2010).
-Moreover, the influence of freshwater input on salinity may alter the main alkenone producing communities in coastal regions (Fujine et al., 2006; Harada et al., 2008), and thus affect the reliability of SST estimates based on the open ocean calibration 605 specifically adapted for Group III alkenone producers (e.g. Emiliania huxleyi).
-Indeed, strong temperature fluctuations of 10 °C in a Holocene U^K'37 record from the Sea of Okhotsk were linked to periods with low sea surface salinity, which were in turn correlated to high U^K'37derived SSTs (Harada et al., 2008).
-In contrast, a recent study showed that alkenone producers in particulate organic matter (POM) in a coastal bay in Rhode Island were unaffected by a lower 610 salinity, further illustrated by the excellent match of the 300-year U^{K'}37 SST record with instrumental temperature records, despite the proximity to the river (Salacup et al., 2019).
-Further, Blanz et al. (2005) showed that sediment samples from a salinity transect covering the Baltic Sea to the North Sea showed no relationship between $U^{K'}{37}$ and SST in the Baltic Proper.
-Only in the transition zone at Skagerrak, the SSTs were within 1 °C of the global calibration of Müller et al. (1998).
-Although the high variability in the U^K[']37SST record and the higher-than-615 expected reconstructed temperatures at Hank fit with a freshwater input as observed in the Sea of Okhotsk, low BIT index values and T/M ratios in the Hank borehole (Fig. 4) suggest that the organic matter has a primarily marine origin.
-In addition, the absence of the C{37:4} alkenone in the Hank sediments, a biomarker tentatively linked with coastal or freshwater haptophytes (Cacho et al., 1999), suggests that the $U^{K'}{37}$ should mostly represent SSTs, although studies 620 from the Baltic Sea indicate that the relative contribution of $C{37:4}$ alkenones only increases at at salinities lower than 8 psu (Schulz et al., 2000; Kaiser et al., 2017).
-Thus, the moderate relation between the %C32 diol and U^K'37 derived SST for the tuned interval (n = 26; R2 = 0.32), suggests that freshwater input may at times have influenced the U^K'37 SSTs.
+Conversely, U^K'37 reconstructed SSTs are 16 °C on average, and thus 2-4 °C higher than the temperature estimates based on ostracod, mollusc, and foraminiferal assemblages (Wood et al., 1993; Kuhlmann et al., 2006; Johnson et al., 2009; Williams et al., 2009) and ca. 6 °C higher than modern annual mean SST.
+These higher-than-expected UK37SSTs could in part be caused by a species effect as a result of a contribution from alkenones produced by freshwater haptophyte algae that have little to no correlation of UK37 with temperature (Theroux et al., 2010; Toney et al., 2010).
+Moreover, the influence of freshwater input on salinity may alter the main alkenone producing communities in coastal regions (Fujine et al., 2006; Harada et al., 2008), and thus affect the reliability of SST estimates based on the open ocean calibration specifically adapted for Group III alkenone producers (e.g. Emiliania huxleyi).
+Indeed, strong temperature fluctuations of 10 °C in a Holocene U^K37 record from the Sea of Okhotsk were linked to periods with low sea surface salinity, which were in turn correlated to high U^K37-derived SSTs (Harada et al., 2008).
+In contrast, a recent study showed that alkenone producers in particulate organic matter (POM) in a coastal bay in Rhode Island were unaffected by a lower salinity, further illustrated by the excellent match of the 300-year U^K37 SST record with instrumental temperature records, despite the proximity to the river (Salacup et al., 2019).
+Although the high variability in the U^K37 SST record and the higherthan-expected reconstructed temperatures at Hank fit with a freshwater input as observed in the Sea of Okhotsk, low BIT index values and T/M ratios in the Hank borehole (Fig. 3) suggest that the organic matter has a primarily marine origin.
+In addition, the absence of the C{37:4} alkenone in the Hank sediments, a biomarker tentatively linked with coastal or freshwater haptophytes (Cacho et al., 1999), suggests that the $U^{K{137}}$ should mostly represent SSTs.
+However, a moderate relation between the %C32 diol and U^K'37 derived SST throughout the tuned record (n = 26; $R^2 = 0.32$), suggests that freshwater input may at times have influenced the UK' 37 SSTs.

-Alternatively, the higher U^K[']37 SSTs can be a result of increased production in the spring or summer (Chapman et al., 1996; Rodrigo-Gámiz et al., 2014).
-Indeed, summer temperatures in the Oosterhout Formation (Ouwerkerk, Netherlands) and contemporaneous Lillo Formation in Belgium (Valentine et al., 2011) recorded from benthic bivalves range from 14.9-20.4 °C, which is similar to the range of U^K[']37 SSTs in Fig. 2e.
+Alternatively, the higher U^K'37 SSTs can be a result of increased production in the spring or summer (Chapman et al., 1996; Rodrigo-Gámiz et al., 2014).
+Indeed, summer temperatures in the Oosterhout Formation (Ouwerkerk, Netherlands) and contemporaneous Lillo Formation in Belgium (Valentine et al., 2011) recorded from benthic bivalves range from 14.9-20.4 °C, which is similar to the range of U^K'37 SSTs in Fig. 2e.
 This would mean that summer SSTs were high and very variable during the Pliocene.
-Although quite variable in the earlier (~3250-3150 ka) part of the record, U^K[']37 SSTs warmed by approximately 10 °C over the latter part of the tuned interval from 3150 to 3050 ka (Fig. 6d).
-Reconstructed modern SSTs from surface sediments in Skagerrak region near the opening to the Baltic sea range from 10-12 °C, slightly higher than observed annual SSTs, and resemble those of May to June more (Blanz et al., 2005).
+Although quite variable in the earlier (~3250-3150 ka) part of the tuned record, U^K'37 SSTs warmed by approximately 10 °C over the latter part of the tuned interval from 3150 to 3000 ka (Fig. 6d).
+In line with the winter-biased and warmer season-biased interpretation of the TEX86 and U^K'37 reconstructed SSTs, respectively, comparison of the average reconstructed TEX86(10 °C) and U^K'37(16°C) SSTs in the mPWP interval shows good agreement with the PRISM3 model reconstructions for February (10.4 °C) and August (16.7 °C; Dowsett et al., 2009).